bscpaz/apache-kafka/README.md

 Topics in Kafka are like a _log_ which is a sequence of events.
 Each events receive a number (from 0 to n) thats is called _offset_ (a kind of an ID).
 Each consumer can read the _offset_ that it likes even olders _offsets_ (i.e. an offset that failed can be read again for a new try).
 This is possible as all events are stored in disk even if that event was already read by a consumer (they are still there).

 ### Partitions
 Topics are partitioned, meaning a topic is spread over a number of "buckets" located on different Kafka brokers (_Don't Put All your Eggs in One Basket_ - giving us resilience).
 This distributed placement of your data is very important for scalability because it allows client applications to both read and write the data from/to many brokers at the same time.
-When a new event is published to a topic, it is actually appended to one of the topic's partitions (_round robin_ algorithm when the _key_ of the event is null).
+When a new event is published to a topic, it is actually appended to one of the topic's partitions (_round robin_ algorithm when the "_key_" of the event is null).

 ![image](https://user-images.githubusercontent.com/9732874/190252253-cb86d6ae-a148-4363-972a-169258315d4f.png)

 ### Anatomy of a offset
 ![image](https://user-images.githubusercontent.com/9732874/190244353-98b05af6-7da4-4aa3-a743-bd2654f1ce50.png)